WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: 221B, Baker Street; The Orient Express; Kazanlak; Groznia; Hotel

 Story: Holmes announces to Watson that he plans to take a holiday to the Black Sea.
-After hearing of the political difficulties of the state by from the Kazanlak chief of police, Holmes and Watson find themselves being followed around the city of Groznia.
+After hearing of the political difficulties of the state from the Kazanlak chief of police, Holmes and Watson find themselves being followed around the city of Groznia.
 That evening the chief of police announces that he is to arrest the singer, Lily Rainer, with whom Crown Prince Stefano is clearly in love, on charges of espionage.
 After her execution, Holmes finds a letter from Rainer asking him to clear her name.
 He goes out in disguise, and Watson hears a ghost, before he learns how he and Holmes have been manipulated, and who the leader of the revolutionaries is.

 NOTE: Holmes's adventures with Theodore Roosevelt and Wilson Hargreave in New York (P.109) are described in Jeffers's book The Adventure of the Stalwart Companions.